gibsongelera/magic-apple-harvest/README.md

 ## Setup

-Simply open `apple.html` in a modern web browser to start playing!
+Simply click this  `magic-apple-harvest.vercel.app` in a modern web browser to start playing!